MooersLab/pymolsnips/README.md

-In contrast, PyCharm only imports the cells.
+In contrast, *PyCharm* only imports the cells.
-The snippets from the notebook extension in Jupyter Notebooks are accessible to the code cells in the Jupyter Notebook in Spyder.
+The snippets from the notebook extension in Jupyter Notebooks are accessible to the code cells in the Jupyter Notebook in *Spyder*.

 The Spyder-Notebook plugin can be installed with conda if you are using the Spyder from anaconda.